-Jim Playfair enters his third season as the Coyotes Associate Coach.
+Jim Playfair enters his fourth season as the Coyotes Associate Coach.
 He joined the organization on June 7, 2011 from Calgary where he spent 11 years as a coach with the Flames organization.

 Playfair joined the Coyotes on June 7, 2011 from Calgary where he spent 11 years as a coach with the Flames organization.
 He was named the 14th head coach of the Calgary Flames on July 12, 2006.
 In his only season behind the bench (2006-07), Playfair led Calgary to an impressive 43-29-10 record (96 points) in the Northwest Division.
-Prior to that, he spent three years as an assistant coach with the Flames (2003-06).
+He also served as Calgary’s associate coach (2007-09) and as an assistant coach (2003-06) with the Flames.

 He was appointed head coach of the Saint John Flames (AHL) on August 10, 2000.
 During the 2000-01 season, Playfair led Saint John to its first Calder Cup championship and was named the Minor League Professional Coach of the Year by The Hockey News.
 Over the course of three seasons (2000-01 to 2002-03) in Saint John, Playfair posted a record of 83-77-22-10.

 A native of Fort St. James, British Columbia, Playfair played nine seasons of professional hockey including 21 games in the NHL with the Edmonton Oilers and Chicago Blackhawks.
 He was originally drafted by the Oilers in the first round (20th overall) of the 1982 NHL Entry Draft.

 Jim and his wife Roxanne have three sons: Dylan, Jackson and Austyn.